What Metrics and Data are Required for the BCG Matrix?

 - What are the total unit sales in that market this year, as compared to the prior year

 Probably the most difficult decision above is how to define the market.
 While this may sound obvious, there are often numerous ways of defining the market, as will be discussed further below, or please see this article on Markets, Sub-markets and Product-markets.

 For an overview of the BCG formulas and metrics you can review the below article, or alternatively you can review the summary video.

 Relative Market Share Formula

-Relative market share is the firm’s or brands market share is an index of its largest competitor.
-In this way, relative market share becomes a measure of competitive strength.
-The formula for calculating relative market share is as follows:
+Relative market share is the firm’s (or brand’s or SBU’s) market share as an index of its largest competitor.
+In this way, relative market share becomes a comparative measure of competitive strength.

 For example, if a firm has a market share of 20% and their largest competitor has a 40% market share, then the firm’s relative market share would be 0.5 (that is, 20%/40%).

 As another example, if a firm was the market leader and had a market share of 30% and their largest competitor had a market share of 20%, then their relative market share would be 1.5 (30%/20%) – or 1.5 times the share of the next largest player.

 Remember that the vertical axis of the BCG intercepts the matrix with a relative market share of 1.0, with stars and cash cows being greater than 1, and question marks and dogs being less than 1.